 "This is the greatest lesson a child can learn.
-It is the greatest 41EVHPClByL__SL500_AA300_lesson anyone can learn.
+It is the greatest lesson anyone can learn.
 It has been the greatest lesson I have learned: if you persevere, stick with it, work at it, you have a real opportunity to achieve something.
 Sure, there will be storms along the way.
 And you might not reach your goal right away.
 But if you do your best and keep a true compass, you'll get there."

 — Edward M. Kennedy, True Compass: A Memoir (2009, p.
 509)